Skip to content

 A waterfall chart is any diagram that represents data that is generated cumulatively and sequentially across a process.
 A performance-specific waterfall chart lets you see the series of actions that occur between a user and your server in order for that user to view a specific individual page of your site.

-Each page resource — from HTML to images, CSS, JavaScript, and other scripts — is represented in its own line on the chart.
+Each page resource — from HTML to images, CSS, JavaScript, and other scripts — is represented in its own bar on the chart.
 The waterfall shows the moment when each resource is called from the server straight through to the moment when it has been downloaded and rendered in the browser.

 (If you’re a project manager or someone accustomed to using Gantt charts, performance waterfalls are somewhat similar in that they depict a cascade effect among interdependent page elements.
 For example, a page can’t begin to download resources until it has completed its DNS lookup and established a TCP connection.)